Roasted Shredded Brussels Sprouts

 More Thanksgiving-Worthy Brussels Sprouts:

-Roasted Brussels Sprouts with Pecans (with or without Gorgonzola cheese) from Kalyn’s Kitchen
+- Roasted Brussels Sprouts with Pecans and Gorgonzola

-Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts from Kalyn’s Kitchen
+- Balsamic Roasted Brussels Sprouts with Parmesan and Pine Nuts

 - salt and fresh ground black pepper to taste